JumpmanFR/MotherInternational/README.md

 	* Polish v1.0 by Voxar ***(new!)***
 	* Brazilian Portuguese v1.0 by EarthBound Brazil
 	* European Spanish v1.0 by Jimmytrius

+Thanks to these 26 talented teams and their dedicated work, the MOTHER series is now accessible to people speaking 12 different languages : Chinese, Dutch, English, French, German, Italian, Japanese, Korean, Polish, Portuguese, Russian and Spanish.\
+Nine of these languages allow their speakers to play the entire MOTHER series from beginnings to end : English, French, German, Italian, Japanese, Korean, Polish, Portuguese and Spanish.\
+Sometimes, this was all thanks to one single team working on several translations: Tomato & co. for English, MotherVF for French, pjs for Korean, Voxar for Polish and EarthBound Brazil for Portuguese.
+The last three even translated the entire series in their respective languages!

+Many thanks and congrats to all the people involved!

 ## Credits
 * Design